thomasstreet/famous-angular-docs/faq/index.md

 {% endcontentfor %}

 {% contentfor instruct-a5 %}
-Transitionables do not currently have a declarative HTML interface in F/A (use the fa-animation directive for declarative animations.)
+Transitionables do not currently have a declarative HTML interface in F/A (use the fa-animation directive for declarative animations).
 Basic Transitionables will need to be created in javascript, inside a controller.

 You can instantiate Transitionables in the controller, and then bind them to the <code>$scope</code> to be used with directives: